“Any Fool Can Make A Spring Garden”

 They are large, substantial, spring-blooming, and with dense, dark green foliage, the rhodendron serves as an evergreen background to beds and borders.

 Boxwood will serve a similar purpose, a green border or background to colorful flowers or foliage plants.

 It will provide height to the beds and borders.

-Depending on your needs, a very broad range of shapes is available, pyramidal, spreading, open, prostrate, creeping, mounded, and weeping.
-All in green all 12 months of the year. wherever you live
+Depending on your needs, many shapes are available: pyramidal, spreading, open, prostrate, creeping, mounded, and weeping.
+All in green all 12 months of the year, wherever you live.

 Evergreens in Garden Borders And Beds

 Segment long beds and borders with evergreens or large shrubs; as the flowering plants ebb and flow, there will always be symmetry and interest.

 Perennial plants are those which live in the garden for several years and bloom for us each year.
 Those with a long bloom period are a great benefit if you like flowers.

 Roses- There is probably no plant that signifies summer’s bounty better than the rose.
 Roses can fill the garden with color from spring to fall, and the rose is the birthday flower for the month of June.